YuChuang1205/MLCL-Net/README.md

 ### Other supplements
 It is worth mentioning that the LCL module we mentioned is deeply influenced by the idea of PCM.
 Our purpose is to build a simple and efficient end-to-end full convolution infrared small target detection network. there are still a little differences between LCL and PCM.
 After all, the deep learning network structure has its own characteristics.
 But we consider the LCL module to be an approximate generalized representation of PCM.
 Compared with ANN, the essence of convolutional operation is to learn the relationship between local pixels.
 The designed LCL module can more clearly highlight the idea of local contrast.
 At the same time, the (M)LCL module effect is obvious.

+### In addition, everyone is welcome to check out our latest research work: Gradient-Guided Learning Network for Infrared Small Target Detection.
+(GGL-Net) ([[paper](https://ieeexplore.ieee.org/abstract/document/10230271)])